ADS Security ReviewBy - 09/05/2017

 ADS Home Automation 9.5/10

-ADS uses the Total Connect app for iOS and an Android app; you can control your system from your smartphone, tablet, or by using the LYNX Touch 5200.
+You can control your ADS system from your smartphone, tablet, or by using the LYNX Touch 5200.
 Moving between the two options is rather easy as they have a matching interface.
 They’ve also added a feature called ADS Aniware®.
-Aniware allows users to setup and receive instant email or text alerts to let users know of home events.
+Aniware allows users to setup and receive instant email or text alerts to help keep tabs on events.
 Through Aniware, you can check in on things remotely by viewing live video and receiving video clips (with the right package) via text or email when your system is disarmed or motion has been detected.
 The ADS Aniware virtual keypad can be easily accessed via the internet or through the iPhone, Android or Blackberry supported app.

-You can also use all of these options to control your smart home, arm or disarm your alarm, and set rules for your smart appliances.
+You can also use all of these options to control your Z-Wave smart home, arm or disarm your alarm, and set rules for your smart appliances.
 Depending on what package you choose, you will have access to different features and equipment.
-In addition to the security equipment already discussed, ADS sells smart home equipment.
+In addition to the security equipment already discussed, ADS sells smart home equipment including:

 - smart locks